-Many fruit trees will self pollinate, or receive cross pollination from neighbourhood bees doing their good work.
-Those trees will bear fruit even if we do nothing.
-But if we put a bit of attention towards ensuring our trees have a suitable pollination partner nearby (within 150m) we can increase our yields and often the size of each piece of fruit which means a bigger and better harvest for our efforts.
+First of all, here in Alberta, many fruit trees receive cross pollination from neighbourhood bees doing their good work (so you don’t always have to plant two to get fruit).
+However, if we put a bit of attention towards ensuring your trees have a suitable pollination partner nearby (within 150m) you can increase your yields and often the size of each piece of fruit – which means a bigger and better harvest for your efforts.
+Even self-pollinating fruit varieties can often benefit from a nearby cross-pollinator, yielding more fruit than when they are on their own.

 Some plants go to great lengths to ensure they don’t pollinate themselves, after all, it is usually better for a species to keep their genetics diverse.
 Charts, graphs and the like make it seem like it only matters genetically which tree is compatible with another (and sometimes it does) but it frequently just comes down to timing – we generally need to know which trees are in bloom at the same time.
 Bees can’t cross pollinate two trees if one is in bloom two months after the first.
 They both need open and viable blooms at the same time for the job to get done.
 If you’d like to read more about the science details read this.
 While there is much to learn, we’re going to keep it simple so you can get better fruit by just following these tips: